 College for DUI Defense and lectures about DUI defense on a regular basis.

-We have successfully defended countless cases, so contact our offices
+charges dismissed.
+We have successfully defended countless cases, so contact

-at your earliest convenience.
-We will not stop fighting until we achieve
+our offices at your earliest convenience.
+We will not stop fighting until

-the best possible results for your drunk driving defense case.
+we achieve the best possible results for your first time drunk driving